By Jennifer BowmanMeeting automation

 5. Track and Prove ROI

 Over $570 billion is spent each year on attending conferences and trade shows, and yet, most companies don’t have a system in place to account for if their efforts are successful and turning into deals.
-And if you’re lucky, you’ll be the person assigned with tracking down receipts, meeting notes, whether meetings took place, making sure the CRM and that darn spreadsheet are updated.
+And if you’re (un)lucky, you’ll be the person assigned with tracking down receipts, meeting notes, whether meetings took place, and making sure your CRM and that darn spreadsheet are updated.